AptPdoLibrary/InsertDataWithAes/README.md

 # AptLibrary
-Here we provide library to make development easly
+How to use AptPhpLibrary functions

 How to Use MysqliInsertGivenDataWithAes function ->